 For what it’s worth, it totally lives up to the hype and is so much bigger (and more impressive) than I’d even anticipated.

-The locals were out too, sun bathing and jumping into the river to cool off.
-Thankfully, we were pre-warned to bring our swim wear with us so after a fair bit of marveling at the bridge, we joined in for a cool dip in the river.
+The locals were out too, sunbathing and jumping into the river to cool off.
+Thankfully, we were pre-warned to bring our swimwear with us so after a fair bit of marvelling at the bridge, we joined in for a cool dip in the river.

-We left eventually and headed off to our next stop, a place I’d never even heard of before but one our driver (who is actually the husband of our Airbnb host – the architect who built our beautiful apartment) highly recommended we visited.
+We left eventually and headed off to our next stop, a place I’d never even heard of before but one of our drivers (who is actually the husband of our Airbnb host – the architect who built our beautiful apartment) highly recommended we visited.

 After travelling through the Dordogne Valley, I’m always game for visiting French towns and villages so this was an easy yes.
 (Actually, I lie, I’d been game for visiting them long before that, visiting Dordogne valley just made me even more gaga about wanting to visit even more French towns and villages).

 The town is called Aigues-Mortes and it is absolutely beautiful!

 It’s got a huge city wall all around it and a fantastic surprise just outside the city walls (scroll down further to see what that surprise is).

 Walking through the town, it’s easy to see why our driver insisted we visit – it’s as charming as they come.